Brewers vs. Astros Player Props Betting Odds

 Tellez Stats

-- Tellez has picked up a hit in two games in a row.
-In his last five games he is hitting .273 with two home runs, three walks and three RBI.
+- Tellez has picked up a hit in three games in a row.
+During his last five outings he is batting .308 with two home runs, three walks and three RBI.

 Tellez Recent Games